-Black Lives Matter
+Anti-Racism and Black Lives Matter

-This incident further exposed the systemic racism that exists worldwide, and highlights that much more needs to be done by all of us to fight it.
-Recent events have brought to many people’s attention that it’s not enough to be passively non-racist; we have to be actively anti-racist.
+The Black Lives Matter movement has brought to many people’s attention that it’s not enough to be passively non-racist; we have to be actively anti-racist.
 It is important to talk with our children about this.

-There are some fantastic books for all ages available in the Black Virtual Library.
+There are some fantastic books for all ages available in the Virtual Library.
 Please click on the picture below to access it.

 Following the losses of World War II, Britain was in dire need of labourers.
 This prompted a campaign to entice people from the countries of the British Empire and Commonwealth to immigrate to the UK.On June 22, 1948, the ship HMT Empire Windrush landed at Tilbury Docks, just east of London, bringing with it the first immigrants from the Caribbean.
 The ship's name inspired the term, the Windrush Generation.

 The arrival of the Windrush generation was an iconic moment that shaped modern Britain.
 In light of the recent immigration scandal surrounding the treatment of the Windrush Generation, it is more important than ever to shine a light on their stories and highlight the important contribution the Caribbean community has made to our city.